 - 1-1/2 cups half-and-half cream

 - Rub chicken with 1 tablespoon Cajun seasoning.
-Moisten a paper towel with cooking oil; using long-handled tongs, lightly coat the grill rack.
-Grill chicken, covered, over medium heat or broil 4 in. from the heat for 4-7 minutes on each side or until a thermometer reads 170°; keep warm.
+Coat grill rack with cooking spray before starting the grill.
+Grill chicken, covered, over medium heat for 4-7 minutes on each side or until juices run clear; keep warm.